conductor-sdk/conductor-python/README.md

 ## Install Conductor Python SDK

-Before installing Conductor Python SDK, it is a good practice to setup a dedicated virtual environment as follow:
+Before installing Conductor Python SDK, it is a good practice to set up a dedicated virtual environment as follows:

 ```shell
 virtualenv conductor